syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 {% highlight vb.net %}
 [VB.NET]

-'Create a new PDF document
+'Creates a new PDF document

 Dim document As New PdfDocument()

-'Create a new page
+'Creates a new page

 Dim page As PdfPage = document.Pages.Add()

-'Create a new rectangle
+'Creates a new rectangle

 Dim rectangle As New RectangleF(10, 40, 30, 30)

-'Create a new pdf file link annotation.
+'Creates a new pdf file link annotation.

 Dim fileLinkAnnotation As New PdfFileLinkAnnotation(rectangle, "logo.png")

-'Add this annotation to a new page.
+'Adds this annotation to a new page.

 page.Annotations.Add(fileLinkAnnotation)

-'Save the document to disk.
+'Saves the document to disk.

 document.Save("FileLinkAnnotation.pdf")